 Why We Need Girls Who Invest

-There is broad agreement that gender diversity is good for business.
+There is broad agreement that gender-balanced teams are good for business.
 This thinking has been backed up by significant research:

-Simply put, diverse teams are better positioned to help investors realize their goals.
+Simply put, gender balnced teams are better positioned to help investors realize their goals.

 The Number of Women Investors is Not Increasing